vega/vega-lite/site/docs/mark/errorbar.md

 2) A 2D `errorbar` shows the error range of a continuous field, broken down by categories.
 <div class="vl-example" data-name="errorbar_2d_horizontal"></div>

-A errorbar's orientation is automatically determined by the continuous field axis.
+An errorbar's orientation is automatically determined by the continuous field axis.
 For example, you can create a vertical 1D error bar by encoding a continuous field on the y axis.

 <div class="vl-example" data-name="errorbar_1d_vertical"></div>